With the deep sake and elegant flavor, Salmon Kasuzuke (sake lees marinated salmon) is a classic Japanese dish to impress your dinner guests.

 Remove the excess moisture on the salmon with a paper towel.

-Preheat the broiler and set the rack in the middle (not too close to the heating element).
 Take out the salmon and wipe off the kasudoko as much as possible.
-Some recipes may say to “rinse off” with water, but I do not like to do that, so I try my best to remove with hand or paper towel.
+Some recipes may say to rinse off the miso with water, but I do my best to remove with hand or paper towel.

 Place the salmon on top of the baking sheet lined with parchment paper.